Mr J Yeo and his wife had hoped for a natural delivery for their first child in 2016, but it was not to be.

 Issues such as the mother’s medical history and information on past pregnancies should also come into place in the discussions so that doctors can give appropriate advice.

 Ultimately when it comes to decision-making, being adequately aware of the various options available is key to making informed decisions.
-That, and knowing that baby’s well-being is at the heart of all decisions made will ensure that the right choices are made.
+That, and knowing that the baby’s well-being is at the heart of all decisions made, will ensure that the right choices are made.

 [i] Betrán, AP, Ye, J, Moller, A-B, Zhang, J, Gülmezoglu, AM, and Torloni, MR. The increasing trend in caesarean section rates: global, regional and national estimates: 1990–2014.
 PLoS One.
 2016; 11: e0148343

 [ii] Stetz, L. Striking the right balance Global cesarean delivery rates in an era of controversy

 Note: Each birth story is different and there is no one method that fits all solution.
 Please speak to your doctor about the best birthing plan for your delivery.